 At least that’s what a lot of us kids growing up in the ’80s in the rural area I lived in thought anyway.
 We’d spend a lot of our time at recess after lunch playing Superman vs The Russians on the school playground.
 No joke.
 We had our bellies full of Superman peanut butter and were battling the red menace to keep our playgrounds safe…just like in Red Dawn.
 It was serious business.
 I even started a super-secret spy club in school to help combat the threat that we were exposed to on the news every night.
 But I digress.

 Anyway, I’m not sure Superman peanut butter tasted any better than Skippy, Peter Pan, or Jif.
 Actually, from what I’ve read online, Superman may have even been a cheaper variety than those others listed.
-No matter the cost, that brand of peanut butter…it’s glass jar, and Superman on the label is what I still identify as the epitome of peanut butter from my childhood.
+No matter the cost, that brand of peanut butter… its glass jar, and Superman on the label are what I still identify as the epitome of peanut butter from my childhood.

 Skeleton Warriors Trading Cards (1995)